iamKaartik/Big_mart_Sales_outlet_Analysis/Readme.md

 In this brief project, I have downloaded a very popular dataset – Big Mart Sales from Kaggle and have tried to fit an appropriate Machine Learning model that can provide me with an estimated price given several features about the item.

+The model with the best R2 fit and the least Mean Squared Error is picked to be the one that will be applied to the dataset.
+We then tune the hyperparameters a little and come up with a working application ready model.

 # Objective

 The input dataset is an Excel file with information about sales of 8523 items sold at Big Mart.